AnaWaldila/dcad/README.md

  <b>Figure 4:</b> DCAD - Dosage Window Part 1
 </p>

-After this, the first tab of material is "Cimento" (Cement).
-Automatically, all cement's material that was registrated appears in a table and only is necessaire to click in "Inserir" (insert), and all informations about the cement that was choosed are inserted in all textboxs, like in Figure 5.
+The first tab of material is "Cimento" (Cement).
+Automatically, all cement's material that was registrated appears in a table and only is necessary to click in "Inserir" (insert), and all information about the cement that was choosed by the user are inserted in all textboxs, as shown in Figure 5.

 <div>
 <img src="Figures/DCAD_Dosage2.png" width="80%">